srujayk/HackClub-React/Workshop 2/Workshop 2.md

 It can be useful in React to be able to execute certain code based on where a component is in it's lifecycle.
 To make it easier, React has *lifecycle methods*, which are optional methods for your component that automatically run at each stage.
 A few are listed below:

 - `componentDidMount()`: called after component is created and rendered
+- `componentDidUpdate()`: called after a component's props or state are updated (automatically re-renders when called)
 - `componentWillUnmount()`: called before a component is removed
-- `componentDidUpdate()`: called after a component's props or state are updated

 Check out the [React docs](https://reactjs.org/docs/react-component.html) if you want to learn more about the component lifecycle.